thanasxda/basic-linux-setup/README.md

 wget https://raw.githubusercontent.com/thanasxda/basic-linux-setup/master/wrt.sh -O /tmp/wrt.sh && chmod +x /tmp/wrt.sh &&
 sh /tmp/wrt.sh
 ```
+Note: Only been tested by myself personally on x86 and OpenWrt.
+Not compatible with your device?
+Leave note and contribute by giving information for me to include it.
 ## ₇.
 Recommendations:

    - Disabling __HPET__ or any timers used in bios.